brian-springer/about/README.md

 My job is to enable high-performing teams to consistently deliver exceptional value.

 Simple, but not easy.
 I'm writing this so you can better understand my unique perspective on how it is done.
 Everything needs to be adapted, so lots of principles, but I also aim to be specific— and brief.
-And, as ever— a work in progres.
+And, as ever— a work in progress.

 # Product